Which U.S. professional sports team has the most championships in sports history?

 The New York Yankees are the U.S. professional sports team that has won the most championships with 27 World Series titles.
-27 titles is what you might calls dominance in the playoffs.
+27 titles is what you might call dominance in the playoffs.

 27 beers, however, is not even enough for the Yankees to keep up with former player, Wade Boggs, who reportedly drank 60+ beers on road trips.
-If anyone needs an awesome beer gift, it is Wade.
+Heck, 27 beers was just a pre-game snack for Andre the Giant.
+Plus, can you imagine how many fungo bats the Bronx Bombers have gone through over those 27 titles?

 Building on that, some leagues have participating teams from Canada.
 For example, the Toronto Blue Jays and the (now defunct) Montreal Expos.
 While they wouldn't qualify for "U.S. professional sports team with the most championships" being Canadian and all, there may be one team who can give the Yankees a run for their title money in pro sports.